kamilkhanlab/convex-ode-subgradients/README.md

 # convex-ode-subgradients

 Convex relaxations of nonconvex functions are useful in methods for global optimization, since local minimization of a convex relaxation will provide a lower bound for the overarching global optimization problem.
+This repository illustrates our new approach for computing subgradients for two recent convex relaxation methods (summarized below) for parametric ordinary differential equations (ODEs).
+These subgradients are useful for solving the bounding problems constructed from ODE relaxations in a branch-and-bound procedure.

+In particular, this repository contains Julia code for all numerical examples in our accompanying article:

+ > Y. Song and K.A.
+Khan, Computing subgradients of convex relaxations for solutions of parametric ordinary differential equations, *Optimization Methods and Software*, accepted (2024).

+This implementation was developed by Yingkai Song in Julia.
+This repository is tied to the accompanying article, and will not be updated except for bug fixes.
+If you make use of this code, please cite our article as above.
+The adjoint sensitivity approach described in this article was [subsequently implemented](https://github.com/kamilkhanlab/continuous-convex-adjoints), as [described by Zhang and Khan](https://doi.org/10.1016/j.compchemeng.2023.108462).

+This work was supported by the McMaster Advanced Control Consortium (MACC), and by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant RGPIN-2017-05944.

+## Problem formulation

 Consider a parametric ordinary differential equation (ODE) system:

 $$
 \begin{align*}